JohnsonJeremy/Cleaning_data/README.md

 and convert it to a tidy data frame.
 Additionally, the resulting tidy data is then processed further to calculate the mean for each value for each subject/activity combination.

+The source of the data can be found at: https://d396qusza40orc.cloudfront.net/getdata%2Fproject les%2FUCI%20HAR%20Dataset.zip

-This repository has 7 files:
+This repository has 6 files:

 1) This readme.md file